vianna-research/website/pages/01_workgroups/nogueira/projects/binom.md

 - T. Gajecki, W. Nogueira.
 Deep Learning Models to Remix Music for Cochlear Implant Users.
 The Journal of the Acoustical Society of America, 2018.

 - W. Nogueira, T. Gajecki, B. Krüger, J. Janer, A. Büchner.
-Developmentof a Sound Coding Strategy based on a Deep Recurrent Neural Network for Monaural Source Separation in Cochlear Implants.
+Development of a Sound Coding Strategy based on a Deep Recurrent Neural Network for Monaural Source Separation in Cochlear Implants.
 ITG Speech Communication.
 Padeborn, Germany, 2016.

 ---